-There was evidence that being lonelier increases the likelihood of starting smoking, the number of cigarettes smoked per day and decreases the likelihood of successfully quitting.
-This reflects the trends observed during the pandemic — YouGov’s Covid-19 tracker suggests 2.2 million people across the UK are smoking more than they were before lockdown.
+There was evidence that being lonelier increases the likelihood of starting smoking, the number of cigarettes smoked per day, and decreases the likelihood of successfully quitting.
+This reflects the trends observed during the pandemic — YouGov’s COVID-19 tracker suggests 2.2 million people across the UK are smoking more than they were before the lockdown.
 In the other direction, there was also evidence that starting smoking increased individuals’ loneliness.

 “Our finding that smoking may also lead to more loneliness is tentative, but it is in line with other recent studies that identified smoking as a risk factor for poor mental health.
 A potential mechanism for this relationship is that nicotine from cigarette smoke interferes with neurotransmitters such as dopamine in the brain,” said senior author Dr. Jorien Treur.

 The study used a method known as Mendelian randomization to explore whether there are in fact causal effects between substance abuse and loneliness, and if so, in which direction.